 Land amounting to approximately 5.8 hectares is allocated for residential development of at least 165 dwellings.
-A minimum of 1 Local Equipped Area for Play (LEAP) will be provided on site.
-The provision of open space is required in accordance with Policy ENV 04.
-Residential-Development will be permitted subject to compliance with adopted policies in the Local Plan and the following criteria:
+The provision of open space is required in accordance with Policy ENV 04 (MM52).
+Development will be subject to compliance with adopted Development Plan policies and the following criteria:

 - 1. Principal highway access is provided from Norwich Road; - 2.
 Suitable improvements to pedestrian and cycle links from the site to the village along Norwich Road are provided; - 3.
-The scheme's design, whilst will preserve preserving enhancing or where possible, enhance the setting of nearby designated and non-designated heritage assets, with a particular regard to the Grade II Listed Manor House. is complementary to the special interest of the existing designated and non-designated heritage assets and conservation area.
-The scheme design proposal will be informed via a detailed appraisal of the assets' significance; - 4.
+The scheme's design, will preserve or where possible enhance the setting of nearby designated and non-designated heritage assets, with particular regard to the Grade II\ Listed Manor House; - 4.
 Important boundary trees, particularly to the west of the site, are retained within the detailed site design; - 5.
 The layout and design of the site will provide an appropriate response to the established pattern of development along Norwich Road and respect the site's location as a key gateway into Swaffham; - 6.
 The site specific flood risk assessment included with the planning application shall address the issue of lack of connectivity to the wider drainage network should infiltration be unfeasible for this site.
 It should be noted that there have been reports of historic flooding in close vicinity of this site.
-Appropriate sustainable surface water attenuation measures should be included as part of the landscaping scheme; - 7.
-A pre-application enquiry with Anglian Water Services is required for this site in accordance with the Water Cycle Study to demonstrate that sufficient capacity is available to transfer wastewater for treatment.
-Where insufficient capacity within the wastewater network is identified, financial contributions may be sought; and; Development proposals should have regard to the findings of the Water Cycle Study which indicates potential issues with the wastewater network capacity.
-Applications will need to demonstrate appropriate solutions have been identified; - 8.
-Submission of a project level Habitats Regulation Assessment to determine the impact of proposed development on Breckland SPA/SAC and to assess habitat suitability, the need for additional survey work and mitigation strategies where required. - 3.181 This site is currently the subject of an outline planning application, which has received the decision to grant planning permission subject to the completion of the section 106 agreement.
-The outline planning permission is for up to 165 dwellings. - 3.182 This is a greenfield site located to the east of Swaffham.
+Appropriate sustainable surface water attenuation measures should be included as part of the landscaping scheme; - Development proposals should have regard to the findings of the Water Cycle Study which indicates potential issues with the wastewater network capacity.
+Applications will need to demonstrate appropriate solutions have been identified (MM52); and - 8.
+Submission of a project level Habitats Regulation Assessment to determine the impact of proposed development on Breckland SPA/SAC and to assess habitat suitability, the need for additional survey work and mitigation strategies where required.

+3.163 This site is currently the subject of an outline planning application, which has received the decision to grant planning permission subject to the completion of the section 106 agreement.
+The outline planning permission is for up to 165 dwellings.

+3.164 This is a greenfield site located to the east of Swaffham.
 The site is located on grade 3 agricultural land.
 The site borders residential development to the north.
 To the south there is low density residential development.
 The development is located to the east of Swaffham conservation area and is directly adjacent to the grounds of the grade II listed manor house.
 The impact upon the designated heritage assets has been considered through the assessment of the planning application.
 The settlement fringe landscape character assessment includes this site within the Clarence Hills Open Tributary Farmland character area which has a moderate sensitivity to change.
 It should be noted that this is the lowest sensitivity to change of any of the land surrounding Swaffham.
 Norwich Road forms a key gateway into Swaffham and this should be taken into consideration through the detailed planning application.